Brainhack-Proceedings-2015/Solon-AMX-neuroview/brainhack-report.md

 #Introduction
 The amount of data acquired for an fMRI experiment dimension wise is very large and a challenge for neuroscience studies, in particular for data analysis and visualization.
-There are different tools developed to address such massive data challenges, in particular, the analysis needs for different projects may require new tools.
+Diverse tools have been developed to confront these challenges, but their analytical results can differ.
+Addressing those differences is not facilitated by existing tools.
-The goal of this Brainhack project is to build a flexible utility to analyze fMRI experimental results.
+The goal of this Brainhack project was to build a flexible utility to analyze fMRI experimental results.
 This utility is called NeuroView.
 NeuroView allows researchers to extend the visualizations to their context: every visual behavior or interactions of this tool is customizable.
 We implemented NeuroView to work in Web-browsers, using JavaScript and the libraries D3.js and jQuery.